geniusrise/.github/profile/README.md

 ### <span style="color:#e667aa">About</span>

 <span style="color:#e4e48c">Geniusrise</span> is a modular, loosely-coupled
-AgentOps / MLOps framework designed for the era of Large Language Models, offering flexibility, inclusivity, and standardization in designing networks of AI agents.
+MLOps framework designed for the era of Large Language Models, offering flexibility and standardization in designing networks of AI agents.

-It seamlessly integrates tasks, state management, data handling, and model versioning, all while supporting diverse infrastructures and user expertise levels.
-With its plug-and-play architecture,
+It defines components and orchestrates them providing observability, state management and data handling, all while supporting diverse infrastructures.
+With its mmodular architecture,
 <span style="color:#e4e48c">Geniusrise</span> empowers teams to build, share,
-and deploy AI agent workflows across various platforms.
+and deploy AI across various platforms.

 Geniusrise is powered by its components: